abbreviatedman/spellbound/data/quotes.md

 86
 00:03:42,414 --> 00:03:46,549
-Broken bones, warts...
-I have some very interesting stuff
+Broken bones, warts… I have some very interesting stuff

 87